james-york/james-york.github.io/_posts/2018-01-01-contact-us.md

   toc: true
 ---

-LLP is a non-profit project to bring together people and conversations around how best to integrate games and play into language teaching and learning.
+LLP is a non-profit organization to bring together people and create conversations around how best to integrate games and play into language teaching and learning.

 # 🆕 LLP Membership

-## Reason 1

-We are aiming to get LLP registered as an "official" academic society in Japan.
-This means we need 100 members!
-Help us get there by signing up.

-## Reason 2

-Expenses are mostly for DOIs (Crossref charges us to have them), as well as server upkeep.
-This is not sustainable, and one of the reasons we want to do a push for the community to support this.
-We want to start a membership program for LLP and are able to support ourselves financially.

 ## Become a member

-Membership costs are shown in the table below.
+You can be come a member at the following link:

+<a class="button button--action button--rounded button--lg" href="https://forms.gle/mWYHU1Q7R1PRmyth8"><i class="fas fa-file-download"></i> 👉 Become a member! 👥 </a>

-We have two types of membership
+We have two types of membership, both of which can be applied for with the above form ☝️

 - **Monthly subscriptions** -- on [ko-fi](https://ko-fi.com/llpjournal)
   - Perks can be found on the ko-fi page.
 - **Yearly subscriptions** -- paid by PayPal ([email us](mailto:contact@llpjournal.org))
   - You will be issued an invoice and receipt by James York, editor in chief.

-Also, please do not forget to fill out the following form: <a class="button button--action button--rounded button--lg" href="https://forms.gle/mWYHU1Q7R1PRmyth8"><i class="fas fa-file-download"></i> 👉 Become a member! 👥 </a>

 ## What do members get?